zeux/pugixml/README.md

 * [Complete reference manual](https://pugixml.org/docs/manual.html), that describes all features of the library in detail.

 You’re advised to start with the quick-start guide; however, many important library features are either not described in it at all or only mentioned briefly; if you require more information you should read the complete manual.

+## License

+This library is available to anybody free of charge, under the terms of MIT License (see LICENSE.md).